-For the past 3 years, WMU’s Haenicke Institute and the College of Education and Human Development have participated in the Japan-US Teacher Exchange program, a 6-month program to improve the teaching of English in Japanese junior high schools.
-Funded by the Japanese ministries of Education and Culture, the program brings experienced teachers to one of seven US universities to improve their understanding of the English language, engage them in new teaching methods, and broaden their understanding of American culture.
+For the past 3 years, Western Michigan University's Haenicke Institute and the College of Education and Human Development have participated in the Japan-US Teacher Exchange program, a six month program to improve the teaching of English in Japanese junior high schools.
+Funded by the Japanese ministries of Education and Culture, the program brings experienced teachers to one of seven US universities to improve their understanding of the English language, engage them in new teaching methods and broaden their understanding of American culture.

 During the fall semester, the teachers enroll in ED 5020 Curriculum Workshop: TEFL Methodology, co-taught by Drs.
 Paul Vellom and Jane Blyth.
 This course broadens their theoretical and practical bases for English language teaching.
 They also enroll in a CELCIS course designed to support the academic reading and writing aspects of their work.
 They observe and shadow in ESL and foreign language courses at WMU and also begin observation and action research in Kalamazoo public schools.
 Then, in January, they work intensively in area schools in teaching and support roles in bilingual and ESL classrooms.